 - Finely chopped chives, for garnish

 - In a large bowl, combine the cauliflower, leeks, garlic, olive oil and salt.
 Toss to coat.

 - Transfer the vegetables to a rimmed sheet pan, then remove the garlic cloves and wrap them loosely in a small piece of foil.
 Place the foil packet back on the sheet pan and roast 20-25 minutes, until the cauliflower is nicely browned and can be easily pierced with a fork.

 - In a large Dutch oven, melt the butter over medium heat.
 Add the shallot and sauté until it is fragrant and translucent, about 5 minutes.
 Add the roasted vegetables, vegetable broth, water and 1/2 teaspoon Herbes de Provence.
 Increase the heat to high, bringing the soup to a boil, then lower the heat and simmer 5-10 minutes, allowing the flavors to combine.

 - Remove from heat and allow the soup to cool enough to safely handle.
 Transfer to a blender and puree on high.

 - Transfer the soup back to the Dutch oven over low heat.
 Stir in the cream and remaining 1/2 teaspoon Herbes de Provence.
 Heat to serving temperature.

 - Garnish with finely chopped chives.

-It was a toss up whether to call this soup “roasted cauliflower soup” or “roasted garlic soup” because the flavors are so balanced!
-I went with cauliflower for two reasons: 1.) you can make it without garlic but not without cauliflower and 2.) the original recipe nod goes to Roasted Cauliflower Soup by Naturally Ella.
+It was a toss up whether to call this soup “roasted cauliflower” or “roasted garlic.”
+The flavors are so balanced!
+I went with cauliflower for two reasons.
+First, you can make it without garlic but not without cauliflower.
+Second, the original recipe nod goes to Roasted Cauliflower Soup by Naturally Ella.